World Cancer Day – reminder of personal experience

 There are many different approaches to cancer treatment: from stem cell replacement, to more “miracle” treatments to medicines that basically are based on mustard gas which was used to gas the enemy in the first world war.

 Vein walls tend to become weaker during treatment so having a PICC line – a direct entry into veins was a good idea over the period.
+Although the process of putting it in was a bit strange.
+My daughter came and talked to me and she saw – and I felt strange – when at one point it went into the wrong place.

 Dexamethasone – the steroids I was given for two days after the infusion has been mentioned as useful to use for Covid patients.